Subhangi69/Banking-System/README.md

 # 💳 Banking System (C++ Console Application)

 A menu-driven console application that simulates core banking operations.
-Built using C++ with file handling and object-oriented programming concepts.
+Built using C++ with file handling and OOP concepts.

 ## 🚀 Features
 1. NEW ACCOUNT